Even So, We Did What We Believed In

 History will judge by its own laws,

-Each act within the sunlight of the season.
+Each act within the sunlight of its season.

 Love was what inspired us, a reason